Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-You find it challenging to connect deeply with others on an emotional level, often maintaining a certain distance.
+They find it challenging to connect deeply with others on an emotional level, often maintaining a certain distance.

 Disingenuous Empathy